Saturday, 2 May 2026

 Picks and Shovels!

 Western Digital, Seagate, Samsung, Micron, Hynix all did very well.
-I also hold Intel, ARM, Broadcom and AMD which seems to have paid off.
+I also hold Intel, ARM, Broadcom and AMD which have also performed very well.

 I feel that gold and silver is a good price at the moment.
 There should be inflation but Fed interest rates are being deliberately kept down so I have spent a few more £k to buy more junior gold miners.